 Unlike money laundering in state court, 18 USC 1956 is punishable by up to twenty-two (22) years in federal prison, and carrying a fine up to $500,000.
 The fine may be adjusted/increased depending on the circumstances and amount laundered.

 CONTACT A FEDERAL CRIMES ATTORNEY

-If you’ve been indicted or are under investigation for money laundering under 18 USC 1956, then contact a Federal Crimes Lawyer at the Law Office of John D. Rogers for a free consultation.
+If you’ve been indicted or are under investigation for money laundering under 18 USC 1956, then contact an Orange County Federal Crimes Lawyer at the Law Office of John D. Rogers for a free consultation.
 Our office handles all federal charges nationwide.